Mezcal Illustration

 How to Drink Mezcal Infographic - Room Temperature

-Mezcal is best served at room temperature as it contains a lot of natural congeners.
-These are constituents that are byproducts of fermentation or distillation.
-They contribute to an alcohol's distinctive flavor or character and are responsible for some of its effects.
-By chilling mezcal, it dulls the congeners in it and takes away many of its flavors.
+Mezcal is best served at room temperature.
+Mezcal contains a lot of natural congeners that best express the alcohol's distinctive flavor or character at warmer temperatures.
+By chilling mezcal, it "dulls" the congeners and mutes the flavor.
 For this reason, mezcal is best stored at room temperature and served without ice unless it is used in cocktails.

-Unlike other drinks that are best with salt or lime, this is not the case with mezcal.
-Instead, mezcal is best with food.
 The complex smoky and savory flavors of mezcal are enhanced by slices of fruit such as an orange slice, guava, grapefruit, grilled pineapple, and sal de gusano.
-Drinking mezcal straight is also great with foods such as barbecued or stewed meat and mole.
-While some of these mezcal pairings may sound strange, try it before you decide!
+Drinking mezcal straight is also great with barbecued proteins (usually steak or chicken) and mole.

 Get Creative with Mezcal Cocktails